HillaryDanan/BIND/article_draft.md

 2. **Trust Modulation**: Pharmacological manipulation of trust (e.g., oxytocin) should alter boundary permeability
 3. **Cross-Architecture Transfer**: Boundary patterns should predict successful human-AI collaboration
 4. **Clinical Applications**: Boundary flexibility training should improve cognitive flexibility in ASD
+5. **Brain-AI Correspondence**: AI linguistic boundaries should map to human neural boundaries when analyzed with identical frameworks

 ### 3.4 Theoretical Extensions: From Local to Universal